PrefectHQ/prefect/docs/guides/settings.md

 ```
 </div>

-You can view your Account ID and Workspace ID in your browser URL when at a Prefect Cloud workspace page.
+View your Account ID and Workspace ID in your browser URL within a Prefect Cloud workspace page.
 For example: <https://app.prefect.cloud/account/abc-my-account-id-is-here/workspaces/123-my-workspace-id-is-here>.

 If using a local Prefect server instance, set your API URL like this: